Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Data Sources and Preprocessing

 \subsection{SHIPS Developmental Dataset}

-To evaluate how causally informed predictors improve operational forecasting, we extract SHIPS predictors for the same 247 North Atlantic TC cases (2000-2021) used in the ERA5 experiments.
-Importantly, we only used predictor values from the 00-hour initialization time in the SHIPS developmental dataset.
-These values are derived from GFS analysis fields, which represent the initial-time atmospheric conditions (i.e., observations assimilated into the GFS model) at forecast hour zero.
-Unlike GFS forecast fields that estimate future atmospheric states, analysis fields reflect the best available estimate of the atmosphere at the initialization time.
-This setup places us in a purely statistical—rather than statistical-dynamical—framework, enabling a direct analogy between the SHIPS developmental dataset and the ERA5-derived dataset used for causal predictor discovery.
-We compare the generalization skill of statistical models trained on the original 21 SHIPS predictors (``original SHIPS'') with models trained on the same predictors augmented with causally selected predictors (``SHIPS+'').
-These additional predictors were identified using ERA5-based causal discovery experiments but are computed from GFS analysis fields in exactly the same way as the original SHIPS predictors.
-This setup tests whether the predictors selected in the ERA5 replication setting can improve forecast skill when integrated into the operational SHIPS framework.
+To evaluate how causally informed predictors improve operational forecasting, we extract SHIPS predictors (Table S1) for the same 247 North Atlantic TC cases (2000-2021) used in the ERA5 experiments.
+We only used predictor values from the 00-hour initialization time in the SHIPS developmental dataset derived from GFS analysis fields, which represent the atmospheric conditions (i.e., observations assimilated into the GFS model) at forecast initialization time.
+This setup enables direct analogy between the SHIPS developmental dataset and the ERA5-derived dataset used for causal predictor discovery, as both rely on analysis time atmospheric fields within a purely statistical framework.
+We compare the generalization skill of statistical models trained using the original 21 SHIPS predictors (``original SHIPS'') with models trained on the same predictors augmented with causally selected predictors (``SHIPS+'').
+These additional predictors are identified through ERA5-based causal discovery experiments but are computed from GFS analysis fields in exactly the same way as the original SHIPS predictors.
+This setup tests whether the predictors selected in the ERA5 replication setting improve forecast skill when integrated into the operational SHIPS framework.